madmann91/fu/README.md

 of the IR with the front-end of the compiler.
 In other words, there is no longer an IR like [Thorin](https://github.com/AnyDSL/thorin) and a front-end like [Artic](https://github.com/AnyDSL/artic) or [Impala](https://github.com/AnyDSL/impala).
-There is only one language/IR: _Eta_.
+There is only one language/IR: _Fu_.
 This has the benefit of allowing each transformation to be readable by the programmer, up to the point where the program is translated to assembly.
 Moreover, this allows serialization of the program in a trivial manner: At any point during compilation, the program can be stored to disk and parsed again.